Fingel/django-llm-poison/README.md

 # django-llm-poison
 A pluggable Django application that replaces a subset of text content with nonsense when served to AI crawlers.
+Inspired by [quixotic](https://github.com/marcus0x62/quixotic).

 ## Example